 There are lots of reasons why therapies may seem to work, even when they don’t (CLICK HERE to read about some of them – heck, there are so many of them that I had to break the article into two parts).
 I think that I owe it to the horses (and their owners) to make recommendations based on the best available evidence: evidence that comes from personal experience, to be sure, but also from well-conducted scientific studies.
 I figure that if someone is going to trust me enough to ask for advice, I owe it to them to give the best advice possible.

 For just about any condition, there are at least hundreds of remedies out there.
 If you don’t believe me, enter just about any condition of the horse into a search engine, and see how many different products you can find.
 For example, Google® returned 2,640,000 hits on the terms “arthritis supplement horse.”
 Seriously, 2,640,000.
 Now there surely aren’t 2,640,000 products (it just seems like it), so I decided to count.
-The first very first chart showed a list of 22 such products, and on the first page, I was able to find lists of over 100 products.
-That’s quite a few, and I still have at least 2,600,010 hits to go through.
+The first very first chart showed a list of 22 such products, and on the first page, I was able to find lists of over 100 products, and I still have at least 2,600,010 hits to go through.
 Now, call me skeptical, but it seems to me that they can’t ALL work.
 I mean, if something worked to prevent arthritis, everyone would be using it, no horses would have arthritis, and I’d have to cross one subject entirely off my writing-about list.
 But, in fact, the chances that any one of them will work for a given horse are quite small (some would say, non-existent), and, since arthritis still exists (I probably saw a case yesterday, no matter what day you’re reading this), I can say with some assurance that the products don’t work, at least not all the time.

 I don’t care how hard you try, you can’t try every single arthritis prevention supplement on your horse.
 Even if there were only 100 of them (and there are lots more), If you tried all, one at a time, for – how long, really? – 2 months at a time, that’s 200 months, or over 16 years, or about as long as many people own one horse.
 Maybe you feed them all at the same time?
 No, that wouldn’t work, because then you’d be trying to get your horse to eat a bit more than three pounds of arthritis supplement a day (at 2 ounces a day x 100 supplements), and you still wouldn’t know which one would work.
 I give up.
 Unless you have some method of testing them – science – there’s no logical basis to choose one of them over another.